7RU7H/Archive/Brain-Hacking/Actions/Learning-To-Hack.md

 11. Explore in different ways
 	-  [Have Gzegroz Niedziela explain some mad real world Web Exploits](https://www.youtube.com/c/BugBountyReportsExplained)
 	- Be handheld through an insane machine to know how far I many connections in my brain I have to go - roughly scaled between scarily alot and ton
 		- Reasoning comes from being good guitar: do it for the sounds that you could make not to look cool; more sounds you can make the more musical intense you can make anything.
-Sometimes you just to sit there and be wowed and try anyway, clumsy try - be humble - find the parts that are difficult and find similarly easiler elements elsewhere, [More Rocky](https://www.youtube.com/watch?v=hHpFSQMUxj4), [More Cheesey](https://www.youtube.com/watch?v=yGZsnbPCv1I) or [More British](https://www.youtube.com/watch?v=pt-Yc2rzOOM) or [Wooten](https://www.youtube.com/watch?v=CFcPlv9RhEY) or more [Bass](https://www.youtube.com/watch?v=Sa0upTDZDYQ) or [Spanish](https://www.youtube.com/watch?v=NIKWBdthzg4) - combine all of that and keep building
+Sometimes you just to sit there and be wowed and try anyway, clumsy try - be humble - find the parts that are difficult and find similarly easier elements elsewhere, [More Rocky](https://www.youtube.com/watch?v=hHpFSQMUxj4), [More Cheesey](https://www.youtube.com/watch?v=yGZsnbPCv1I) or [More British](https://www.youtube.com/watch?v=pt-Yc2rzOOM) or [Wooten](https://www.youtube.com/watch?v=CFcPlv9RhEY) or more [Bass](https://www.youtube.com/watch?v=Sa0upTDZDYQ) or [Spanish](https://www.youtube.com/watch?v=NIKWBdthzg4) - combine all of that and keep building
 	- Get the bigger the picture of whatever sometimes.
 [Like Haddix Application Analysis Methodology](https://www.youtube.com/watch?v=FqnSAa2KmBI)

 Some of the below can be connective - i.e